Matt Bloom: A-Train (2002–2004)

-Subsequently, he spent much of his time on Velocity until December 2002, when he joined forces with Paul Heyman and Big Show, which saw Heyman persuade him to rename himself to A-Train and debut new attire, the latter of which saw fans often chant "Shave Your Back!" at him during his matches due to his hairy torso.
-A-Train and Big Show lost to The Undertaker at WrestleMania XIX, after which A-Train continued the feud, culminating in a match at SummerSlam, which A-Train lost to Undertaker.
-A-Train then lost to Chris Benoit at No Mercy and, at Survivor Series, was on Brock Lesnar's team in a ten-man Survivor Series match in a losing effort to Kurt Angle's team, in which he was pinned by Bradshaw.
-He competed in the 2004 Royal Rumble match, and was eliminated by the eventual winner, Chris Benoit.
-After Benoit decided to wrestle Triple H for the World Heavyweight Championship on the Raw brand, General Manager Paul Heyman held a SmackDown! brand-exclusive Royal Rumble, to determine who would meet Lesnar for the WWE Championship at No Way Out.
-A-Train was eliminated by Eddie Guerrero, who went on to win the match.
-A-Train was traded to the Raw brand on March 22, 2004 before making his official Raw debut on June 7, losing to Chris Jericho.
+Albert competed in his first match on SmackDown! since July, on the December 5 episode of SmackDown! by defeating Rey Mysterio in a short match.
+Albert continued to attack Mysterio after the match, until Mysterio's tag team partner Edge made the save.
+The following week, on SmackDown!, Albert joined forces with Paul Heyman and Big Show, which saw Heyman persuade him to rename himself to A-Train and debut new attire, the latter of which saw fans often chant "Shave Your Back!" at him during his matches due to his hairy torso.
+Following the name change, A-Train continued his rivalry with Edge, losing to him via disqualification after a chair shot at Armageddon on December 15.
+On the December 19 episode of SmackDown!, A-Train and Edge had a rematch, which A-Train decisively lost via pinfall.

+On January 19, 2003 at the Royal Rumble, A-Train participated in the Royal Rumble match as the #25 entrant.
+He was eliminated by Kane and Rob Van Dam.
+A-Train would then continue his alliance with Big Show as they lost to The Undertaker in a handicap match at WrestleMania XIX on March 30, after assistance by The Undertaker's originally supposed partner Nathan Jones, who was attacked earlier in the show.
+A-Train continued the feud with The Undertaker by costing him a match against John Cena on the August 7 episode of SmackDown!.
+This culminated in a match between A-Train and The Undertaker at SummerSlam on August 24, which A-Train lost.
+A-Train then lost to Chris Benoit at No Mercy on October 19 and, at Survivor Series on November 16, was on Brock Lesnar's team in a ten-man Survivor Series match in a losing effort to Kurt Angle's team, in which he was pinned by Bradshaw.
+On the January 22, 2004, episode of SmackDown!, A-Train defeated Shannon Moore to qualify for the 2004 Royal Rumble match, which he failed to win after being eliminated by the eventual winner, Chris Benoit.
+After Benoit decided to wrestle Triple H for the World Heavyweight Championship on the Raw brand, General Manager Paul Heyman held a SmackDown! brand-exclusive Royal Rumble on the January 29 episode of SmackDown!, to determine who would meet Lesnar for the WWE Championship at No Way Out.
+A-Train was eliminated by the eventual winner Eddie Guerrero.

+A-Train was traded to the Raw brand on March 22 before making his official Raw debut on June 7, losing to Chris Jericho.
 His last match was a loss to Val Venis on Heat.
-Two weeks later, he was sidelined with a torn rotator cuff and was released from his WWE contract on November 1, 2004 before he could return.
+Two weeks later, he was sidelined with a torn rotator cuff and was released from his WWE contract on November 1, before he could return.